Best Christmas Trees in NYC This Holiday Season

 Another fabulous tree to add to your NYC Christmas Tree hunt is at the New York Stock Exchange!

-This year is the 98th annual lighting!
-Each year they hold a line-up of performances during the Tree Lighting Ceremony.
-Make sure to head down this way at night to get a glimpse of this epic Evergreen!
+This year is the 99th annual lighting!
+Each year, they hold a line-up of performances during the Tree Lighting Ceremony.
+Make sure to head down this way at night to glimpse this epic Evergreen!

 The NYSE Christmas Tree is located in front of the New York Stock Exchange at the corner of Wall and Broad Streets.